Research and consultancy

-George Franklin, Marine Manager at Shell's Stanlow Refinery, commented about this facility by saying:
+George Franklin, Marine Manager at Shell's Stanlow Refinery, said of the facility:

 "The new upgraded facility will not only provide an important training and competence development tool for the key players involved in the safe passage of tankers bound for Shell's Tranmere Oil Terminal, but will also contribute towards enhanced risk management on the Mersey River".

-"Safety is paramount in the Svitzer Marine organisation and any project which enhances safety of marine operation is deserving of our support.
-We are proud to support this initiative in one of our key ports".
+"Safety is paramount in the Svitzer Marine organisation and any project which enhances the safety of marine operation is deserving of our support.
+We are proud to support this initiative in one of our key ports."

 LJMU Maritime Centre’s 360° ship simulator can be configured for research purposes into bridge operations, testing the feasibility of proposed harbour facilities prior to construction and identifying limiting factors for entry to, or departure from, a port in difficult conditions.